FutureSearch Logofuturesearch

 Deduplicate Training Data

-Claude Code handles exact deduplication natively by writing Python to hash and compare rows.
-Scaling to 3,000 sentences where the duplicates are paraphrases needs an approach where each pair is evaluated for semantic equivalence.
-"The cat sat on the mat" and "On the mat, the cat was sitting" share no exact n-grams but mean the same thing.
+Near-duplicates in ML training data cause data leakage, overfitting, and memorization.
+Exact-match deduplication misses paraphrases: "The cat sat on the mat" and "On the mat, the cat was sitting" share no exact n-grams but mean the same thing.

-Here, we get Claude Code to deduplicate 3,000 sentences from the PAWS paraphrase dataset, finding sentences that mean the same thing even when phrased differently.
+Here, we deduplicate 3,000 sentences from the PAWS paraphrase dataset, finding sentences that mean the same thing even when phrased differently.

 MetricValue